buildpacks/spec/buildpack.md

  `CPATH`           | `/include`   | header files     | [x]   |
  `PKG_CONFIG_PATH` | `/pkgconfig` | pc files         | [x]   |

+### Provided by the Platform

-The following additional environment variables MAY be read by the buildpacks and MUST NOT be overridden by the lifecycle.
+The following additional environment variables MUST NOT be overridden by the lifecycle.

  Env Variable    | Description                            | Detect | Build | Launch
 -----------------|----------------------------------------|--------|-------|--------